Bobby Stokes: After football

+Besides a brief stint with Old Simmarians, there was no move into coaching or management for Stokes.
 By 1981, Stokes was running the Manor House pub in Cosham.
 He took an active interest in horse racing and remained a popular and well respected figure all along the south coast.
 The pub was not a success though and Stokes took a job in the Harbour View Cafe belonging to his cousin down at The Hard in Portsmouth.
 In 1994, he was granted a testimonial year by Southampton FC.
 He died on 30 May 1995, aged 44, after contracting bronchial pneumonia, on the same day as Ted Drake, another footballer who started his professional career at Southampton.
 He has been honoured by having one of the luxury hospitality suites at the St Mary's Stadium named after him, and Stokes Court, one of the buildings on the site of Southampton's former ground, The Dell.